chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/events.md

 Gateways to the server (through the Border Gateway(s), ChirpStack MQTT Forwarder to the MQTT broker).

-These events can be divided into:
+These events can be divided into the following ranges:

-* Known / built-in events (encoding / decoding known)
+* 0 - 127: Known / built-in events (encoding / decoding known)
-* Proprietary / custom events (passed as binary payloads)
+* 128 - 255: Proprietary / custom events (passed as binary payloads)

 ### Known events